OlympusDAO-Education/Documentation/whitepapers/economic-productivity.md

 ## Abstract

-OlympusDAO is the first organization to explicitly realize and implement the idea that, in digital economy, internal coordination is more significant than price coordination.
+OlympusDAO is the first organization to explicitly realize and implement the idea that, in digital economy, *internal coordination* is more significant than *price coordination*.
 This is succinctly expressed in the (3, 3) versus (1, 1) game theory meme.
 In digital economy, the dynamics of internal coordination versus price coordination are the fundamental economic forces, as opposed to the older notions of supply versus demand (which only describe price coordination).
 In the older style of industrial